MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/getting-started-with-playFab-and-snowflake.md

 The **playfab_archive_view** is indexed by **TitleId**, then **TS**. **TitleId** is indexed *first* because the secure view always run the **title_id filter** first.
 We automatically apply a **title_id filter** for all queries.

 However, we apply that filter *inside* the secure view, so it may not contribute to optimization.
-So it's important for *you* to also include a **title_id filter** in your query statements (where **title_id = '<your title id here>'**).
+So it's important for *you* to also include a **title_id filter** in your query statements (where **title_id = `<your title id here>`**).

 The **TS** index is important because queries often have a time range.
-We use a truncated timestamp because **Snowflake** can index better on a column with a relatively small number of values.
+We use a truncated timestamp because Snowflake can index better on a column with a relatively small number of values.
 A block of data - where each row has the same timestamp - is more efficient to scan, because it simply already knows the values in that column.

 The efficiency boost is decent, and the raw timestamp is always available via **to_timestamp(p:Timestamp)**.
-Additionally, many of the most common queries (such as **DAU**, **MAU**), don't need more granularity than hour, anyway.
+Additionally, many of the most common queries (such as DAU, MAU), don't need more granularity than hour, anyway.
 In practice, we have found that we rarely need to access the *exact* timestamp.

 If you are running a query without a timestamp filter, that is still ok.
-It may scan some extra data, but **Snowflake** is still pretty fast.
+It may scan some extra data, but Snowflake is still pretty fast.

 > [!NOTE]
 > Creating a few temp tables for slow query results can go a *long way* to speeding up your process.